Build Internal AI Leaders Who Drive Adoption

 UK Government research (opens in a new tab) found that only 15% of UK businesses have adopted at least one AI technology, with skills gaps cited as the primary barrier.
 Hartz AI champion programmes close this gap by building internal AI expertise that lasts beyond any single training event.

 An AI champion programme builds internal AI expertise so your organisation drives AI adoption independently.
 UK Government data shows only 15% of businesses have adopted AI, with skills gaps as the primary barrier.
 Champions train for 12 weeks then mentor colleagues — reducing consultant dependency and creating a self-sustaining AI centre of excellence.
+Programmes run from £5,000 to £15,000.

 What Is an AI Champion Programme?